Saturday 1 July 2017

 Initially, I’m not very receptive to the idea but am gradually persuaded by my lady friend - as is the guy who passed out in Debenhams.
 The logistics of the whole operation are a mystery to me, and it’s something to get my head around.
 In the meantime I will need to rein in my spending.
 My lifestyle is by no means extravagant but I earn a mediocre wage and will require enough money to cover my airfare to wherever it is we end up going, living costs while away, and a reasonable amount of cash to tide me over on my return.
 Right now this doesn’t bear thinking about.

 My disposable income broadly goes towards four things: drinking in pubs, eating out, buying records, and holidays (I buy most of my clothes from charity shops).
 I am not prepared to forgo a social life for the next 12 months but am open to negotiation on the other points.
-I will sacrifice visiting curry houses and the acquisition of full-priced vinyl and satisfy myself with the occasional fry-up and buying secondhand records of limited value.
+I will sacrifice visiting curry houses and the procurement of full-priced vinyl and satisfy myself with the occasional fry-up and buying secondhand records of limited value.
 A third gite camp is regrettably out of the question, although I will find the cash for a short weekend away in Amsterdam with they guy who feel over in Debenhams, my lady friend, the girl she lived with on the Isle of Dogs, the guy who used to own a pager, and his partner, Roz Childs.

 Trip to Amsterdam